Germany's .de: 117.7 Million Hostnames, One Cooperative, and How a Non-Profit Built the World's Largest Country-Code TLD

 2004 IDN domains introduced (German umlauts)

-2009 Single-letter domains allowed after Volkswagen court ruling
+2009 Single- and two-letter domains allowed after Volkswagen court ruling

 2011 DNSSEC introduced for .de zone